 Removing the floors can take up quite a bit of your time, especially since you have to inspect all of it for mold.

-Moreover, if you have carpeted flooring and see mold on your carpet, you’ll need to get rid of the entire carpet.
+If you have carpeted flooring and see mold on your carpet, you’ll also need to get rid of the entire carpet.